 Pirates, gold, sword fights, and battle ships.
 What could be more entertaining?

-One of my favorite books, this a sweeping romance and intriguing mystery set during the French Revolution.
+This a sweeping romance and intriguing mystery set during the French Revolution.
+Boys and girls alike will have so much fun reading it.

 29. The Wise Woman and Other Stories by George MacDonald